-As an American military brat who attended an economically disadvantaged, rural British high school he quickly learned to be comfortable being slightly out of step.
+As an American military brat whose parents were stationed abroad, Sam learned how to adjust to being slightly out of step.

 His time as a military brat also turned Sam into a bit of a nomad.
-After living in Australia and studying its literature and culture, he migrated on to work for AWP, MIT, Creative Nonfiction, and The Virginia Film Office.
-He also enjoyed teaching writing as an adjunct with Chatham University after he completed his degree there.
+After surviving several years in a rural British school that didn’t much like “Yanks”, he lived in Australia and studied its literature and culture, then migrated on to work for AWP, MIT, Creative Nonfiction, The Virginia Production Alliance, The Virginia Film Office, and taught writing as an adjunct at Chatham University.

 He became a novelist by way of filmmaking and previously interned at DreamWorks and edited videos for the Smithsonian to distribute to Native American tribal governments.
 Sam has been published in Able Muse, The Louisville Review, The Writer’s Chronicle and The Encyclopedia of American Indian History.
 He received a literature degree from Duke and an MFA in fiction from Chatham University.

 He and his wife spend most of their time these days raising two rambunctious and happy boys.